-Pelvic Floor Therapy for Women and Men in Wake Forest
+Pelvic Floor Therapy for Women in Wake Forest

 Pelvic floor muscles support your bladder; for women, this includes their uterus.
 Pelvic floor pain may lead to difficulties in the bathroom and incontinence issues.
 It might even make using the bathroom difficult.
 If this sounds familiar to you, know that there is treatment available for pelvic floor dysfunction.